Tyler County License Hearing Guide

 Possible Outcomes

-Suspension Overturned: If the hearing officer finds that the DPS has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be reinstated.
+- Suspension Overturned: If you successfully challenge the DPS's case, the suspension will be overturned, and your driving privileges will be reinstated.

 Hardship/Restricted License in Texas

-Eligibility Requirements: You must demonstrate a need to drive for essential purposes, such as:
+- Eligibility Requirements: To be eligible for an occupational license, you must demonstrate a need to drive for:

-Costs and Application Process: Applying for an ODL involves filing a petition with the court in the county where you reside or where the offense occurred.
+- Costs and Application Process: The application process involves filing a petition with the court and providing documentation supporting your need to drive.
 There are court fees associated with the application.
-You'll need to provide documentation supporting your need to drive.

 Getting Your License Back